 I have done this trail myself as part of the research for my New Zealand Travel Guide and I am here to share with you my tips, photos and trip report from hiking the Routeburn trail.

-How to make bookings and how much it costs to hike the Routeburn Track
+1. How to make bookings for the Routeburn Track

 Bookings can be made from the end of June (the exact date changes each year) and are mandatory for the hiking season between the end of October until the end of April.
 The trail usually books out quickly so make sure you plan it well in advance!